Description

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside deviation of 19.7% of iShares MSCI Indonesia ETF is greater, thus worse.
+• Compared with the benchmark SPY (15%) in the period of the last 5 years, the downside volatility of 19.9% of iShares MSCI Indonesia ETF is larger, thus worse.

-• During the last 3 years, the downside deviation is 12.2%, which is lower, thus better than the value of 12.3% from the benchmark.
+• During the last 3 years, the downside risk is 12.7%, which is higher, thus worse than the value of 12.3% from the benchmark.

 Sharpe: